 - Maintain a project budget and schedule

 Some projects require an entire team of managers, while others can be handled by a single, experienced professional.
-Our team at DSI works with all sizes of projects to provide organization, communication and management.
+Our project planners and team of industrial engineering consultants works with all sizes of projects to provide organization, communication and efficient, effective project management services.

 What Are the Five Phases of Project Management?